tmtakashi/3d-guitar-amp-renderer/README.md

 https://github.com/tmtakashi/AES149StudentDesignCompetionProposal

 Click [here](https://drive.google.com/file/d/1wqahCdYpgdyeTjjDfpuPT6Urn117gXyU/view?usp=sharing) to watch the demo video presented at the AES Show.
+Japanese version of the video can be found [here](https://github.com/tmtakashi/3d-guitar-amp-renderer).

 The following libraries helped to build this application.